laexxtia/espeeyam7/README.md

    git clone https://github.com/laexxtia/espeeyam7.git
    ```

-2. Open the repository locally.
+2. Open the repository locally and add the config.js (consists of your Firebase configuration) file to the config folder.

 3. In the terminal in your IDE, write the following command: